adobe/web-platform/utilities/css-regions-feature-testing/README.md

 The chart data comes from [Browserscope](http://www.browserscope.org/).
 The main documentation for how to pull down tests is on their [API Documention](http://www.browserscope.org/user/tests/howto).
 The data comes from [our test results page](http://www.browserscope.org/user/tests/table/agt1YS1wcm9maWxlcnINCxIEVGVzdBiQzuQQDA?o=html&v=3&highlight=1).
 By using the various [url flags](http://www.browserscope.org/user/tests/howto#urlparams) for their api, you can control what ranges of data you pull down and format.

+The project has an ANT file for publishing to an FTP server.
+To use, copy sample.properties to build.properties and fill with approriate values.

 Workflow
 --------
 Here's what happens when a user comes to the page: